-Camping tips for kids: 11 ways to keep them happy on your trip
+Camping tips for kids: 11 ways to keep them smiling on your adventure

 1. Involve kids in setting up camp